gnicoll/productsapp/README.md

 # productsapp

-## A Front End code demonstration for AKQA by Glenn Nicoll.
+## A Front End code demonstration  by Glenn Nicoll.

 I choose to implement this task using AngularJS (1.6.9) due to my familiarity with this framework.
 AngularJS is the only external resource used.